 2.302 Luminous Paint ― A paint which exhibits fluorescence or phosphorescence.

 Fluorescent paint ― It contains pigments which are capable of absorbing energy from the blue or ultraviolet end of spectrum and re-emitting it in the form of light in the visible wavelengths.
-A fluorescent paint ceases to glow if activating source is removed.
+A fluorescent paint ceases to glow if activating source is removed;

 Phosphorescent paint ― It contains pigments ( phosphorus ) which absorb energy at one wavelength and emit it over a period, in the form of light at a longer wavelength in the visible spectrum.
-It differs from a fluorescent paint in that it continues to glow even after the stimulant is removed.
+It differs from a fluorescent paint in that it continues to glow even after the stimulant is removed; and